 And mellow white miso paste is my favorite secret weapon for a deep, satisfying all-day cooked taste without the all-day part.

-The tweaks make for a fresher version overall, and that makes me very happy.
+The tweaks make for a fresher version overall, which is awesome.

-This makes a big pot of soup, and I froze a couple of portions for those early spring days that can still feel like winter.
+This makes a big pot of soup, so freeze a couple of portions for those early spring days that can still feel like winter 🙂